ibm-cloud-docs/databases-for-redis/connecting-cli-client.md

 ## Installing `redis-cli`
 {: #installing-redis-cli}

 `redis-cli` is the official supported command-line interface for Redis.

-If you choose to use `redis-cli`, there are some extra configuration steps.
-It comes as part of the Redis package, so you need Redis installed locally to use it.
+If you choose to use `redis-cli`, there are some extra configuration steps to complete. `redis-cli` comes as part of the Redis package, so first install Redis locally to use it.
 On macOS, install [brew](http://brew.sh){: external} and then use `brew install redis` to get up and running.
-On Linux, refer to your distributions package manager for the latest Redis package or, if you are so inclined, [download the source](http://redis.io/download){: external} and build it yourself.
+On Linux, refer to your distributions package manager for the latest Redis package or, if you prefer, [download the source](http://redis.io/download){: external} and build it yourself.

 ## Installing `redli`
 {: #install-redli}

 `redli` is an open source Redis command-line client.
-It is stand-alone, mimics the redis-cli command-line arguments, and adds support for TLS/SSL Redis connections.
+It is standalone, mimics the redis-cli command-line arguments, and adds support for TLS/SSL Redis connections.
 It recognizes the `rediss:` protocol in URIs and supports a `--tls` flag for non-URI connections.
 It can connect to TLS/SSL secured Redis without the need for tunnels.
 Download and install it from the [releases page](https://github.com/IBM-Cloud/redli/releases){: external}.

 ### Connecting with `redli`
 {: #connection-redli}